Regine A. Webster

 Regine brings a keen sense of adventure, discovery and compassion to the fields of philanthropy and humanitarian assistance, helping build bridges between those offering solutions and those in need.
 With an eye toward long-term, sustainable results, Regine has been a steady presence in situations where chaos often reigns.
 Perhaps it was the summer she spent living in a Zambia refugee camp; the visits to internally displaced persons camps in northern Uganda; or seeing the devastation of the 2004 Indian Ocean earthquake and tsunami.
 Personal travels also have broadened her horizons — from months in Guatemala, Costa Rica and Colombia with her daughters to teaching scuba diving in Australia.
 Through it all, her sense of humor has continued to emerge, her optimism has strengthened and her desire to bring every life experience in service to others has shone through.

-She is one of only a handful of people nationwide who have managed a dedicated disaster portfolio for a foundation.
+Regine was a pioneer in managing a dedicated disaster portfolio for a foundation – something only a handful of people were doing at the time.
 As program officer, consultant and fellow in the Global Health and Global Development divisions of the Bill & Melinda Gates Foundation in Washington, she led the Foundation’s $15 million Emergency Relief portfolio; managed complex grantmaker/grantee relationships across 20 international non-governmental organizations; and developed and executed more than 90 grants totaling more than $50 million to address crises in South Asia, Sudan, Iran, the Caribbean and other areas.

 Regine also served as a senior associate with Arabella Advisors, supporting the firm’s response to Cyclone Nargis in Myanmar, as well as earthquakes in Chile and Haiti.
 She has worked as a consulting program officer to the Conrad N. Hilton Foundation in California.
 There, her duties included co-leading the development of the Foundation’s response to Hurricane Katrina in August 2005 and the Pakistan earthquake the same year.
 She also co-wrote and revised the Hilton Foundation’s disaster response strategy.